-- (1) A doctoral student may meet the degree requirements of the graduate school and department by full-time study or a combination of full- and part-time study. - (2) The minimum residency requirement for a doctoral candidate in all programs is at least two consecutive semesters of full-time study and involvement in departmental activities.
+A doctoral student may meet the degree requirements of the Graduate School and department by full-time study or a combination of full- and parttime study.

+The minimum residency requirement for a doctoral candidate in all programs is at least two consecutive semesters of full-time study and involvement in departmental activities.
+Full-time study is defined as 9-15 semester credits, except for graduate teaching and research assistants for whom full-time study is specified by the assistantship agreements.
 The summer sessions may count as one semester, provided that the candidate is enrolled for a minimum total of six semester credit hours per combined summer terms.
-Programs vary in their requirements beyond the minimum, e.g., credits or courses to be completed, proper time to fulfill the residency requirement and acceptability of part-time employment.
-"Full-time study" is defined as nine to fifteen semester credits, except for graduate teaching and research assistants for whom full-time study is specified by the assistantship agreements.
-Furthermore, "full-time enrollment" shall be defined as one or more graduate hours for students satisfying one of the following conditions:
+Programs vary in their requirements beyond the minimum, e.g., credits or courses to be completed, proper time to fulfill the residency requirement, and acceptability of part-time employment.

-(a) Doctoral students in their final semester of study having completed all degree requirements except dissertation;
+Before a doctoral student begins residency, the student's adviser and the student shall prepare a statement indicating the manner in which the residency requirement will be met.
+Any special conditions must be detailed and will require the approval of the student's committee, the department faculty members approved to direct doctoral dissertations, the collegiate dean, and the dean of the Graduate School.

+Continuous Enrollment Requirement

+The Graduate School requires that a doctoral student register for a minimum of one graduate credit as approved by his or her adviser during each fall and spring semester.
+Individual departments may exceed this minimum requirement.
+A doctoral student should consult with his or her academic department.

+Time Limit

-- (b) International graduate students participating in curricular practical training (CPT) and/or academic training (AT) opportunities of thirty or more hours per week with approval from the international center; or - (c) Doctoral students in accreditation-mandated internships of thirty or more hours per week with approval from the academic program. - (3) Before a doctoral student begins residency, the student's adviser and the student shall prepare a statement indicating the manner in which the residency requirement will be met.
-Any special conditions must be detailed and will require the approval of the student's committee, the departmental faculty members approved to direct doctoral dissertations, the collegiate dean and the dean of graduate studies and research. - (E) Time limit.
-All doctoral requirements must be completed within ten years of starting coursework at the university of Akron or elsewhere.
-This refers to graduate work after receipt of a master's degree or the completion of thirty semester credits.
-Extension of up to one year may be granted in unusual circumstances by the dean of graduate studies and research upon written request by the student and recommendation by the adviser, department head, and college dean.
+All doctoral requirements must be completed within ten years of starting coursework at The University of Akron or elsewhere.
+This refers to graduate work after receipt of a master's degree or the completion of 30 semester credits.
+Extension of up to one year may be granted in unusual circumstances by Graduate School upon written request by the student and recommendation by the adviser, department head, and college dean.

-(F) Credits.
+Credits

-- (1) A doctorate is conferred in recognition, of high attainment and productive scholarship in some special field of learning as evidenced by the satisfactory completion of prescribed program of study and research; the preparation of a dissertation based on independent research; and the successful passing of examinations covering the special field of study and the general field of which this subject is a part.
+A doctorate is conferred in recognition of high attainment and productive scholarship in some special field of learning as evidenced by the satisfactory completion of a prescribed program of study and research; and the successful passing of examinations covering the special field of study and the general field of which this subject is a part.
 Consequently, the emphasis is on mastery of the subject rather than a set number of credits.
-Doctoral programs generally encompass the equivalent of at least three years of full-time study at the graduate level.
-A minimum of fifty per cent of the total credits above the baccalaureate required in each student's doctoral program must be completed at the university of Akron.
+Doctoral programs generally encompass the equivalent of at least three years of fulltime study at the graduate level.
+A minimum of 50 percent of the total credits above the baccalaureate required in each student's doctoral program must be completed at the University.
 A maximum of six workshop credits may be applied to a doctoral degree.
-Such credits must be relevant to the degree program, recommended by the student's adviser and approved by the dean of graduate studies and research. - (2) No graduate credit may be received for courses taken by examination or for five-hundred-numbered courses previously taken at the four-hundred number course level as an undergraduate without advance approval from the dean of graduate studies and research.
+Such credits must be relevant to the degree program, recommended by the student's advisor and approved by the dean of the Graduate School.

+No graduate credit may be received for courses taken by examination or for 400- numbered courses previously taken at the 400-number course level as an undergraduate without advance approval from the dean of the Graduate School.
+"Repeat for change of grade" is not available at the graduate level.